 Heterosis and recombination effects play a role in the combining of breeds.
 These are genetic effects that are not transmitted to the offspring.
-Research has shown that a correction must be made to these effects.
+Research has shown that a correction must be made for these effects.
 The amount of the heterosis is defined as the difference in level or the trait in the crossing with the average of the parent breeds.
 Recombination is the loss of the usually positive effect of heterosis and occurs when the earlier achieved crossing product is crossed back with one of the parent breeds.
-A distinction is made between the type of cross for both heterosis and recombination, namely a cross between two dairy breeds, between two beef breeds, between two double muscling breeds, between a dairy breed and a beef breed, between a dairy breed and a double muscling breed.
+A distinction is made between the type of cross for both heterosis and recombination, namely a cross between two dairy breeds, between two beef breeds, between two double muscling breeds, between a dairy breed and a beef breed, between a dairy breed and a double muscling breed, and between a beef breed and a double muscling breed.